drxxmn/Portfolio-S3/GP/README.md

 | :--: |
 | _The scrum workflow we apply in our project_ |

+#### ***Things we can improve upon***
+There's many things that we could also improve upon in the group, one of which is working with the Agile Scrum method.
+We didn't keep up the backlog well enough and ended up not really adding any "definition of done" requirements.
+As a group we had adapted the method in a slightly different way, albeit maybe not as effective.
+In the future we definitely know better how to start and keep up a project and to set the right requirements.

+#### ***My opinion on our workflow***
+Personally I really liked our workflow and how we handled things.
+Using the Agile Scrum method we could always tell what the other members were doing at any given moment, we can also see what still needs to be done and pick up those tasks.

+Because we do a review every sprint, we can organize what needs to be done and what we can show to the stakeholder so they can give their opinions too.
+This allows us to make sure we're making the right thing and not just making anything that we deen to be fun or interesting to do.

+All in all it was a very nice and enjoyable workflow, it's very flexible and you can adapt it to your own group in different ways.

 ### 5. Cultural differences and ethics
 Cultural:
 ---
 **What is culture?** <br>
 Culture is the characteristics and knowledge of a particular group of people, encompassing language, religion, food, social habits, arts and music.
 This applies to ethnicities, countries, but also in the workspace.

 **Can you give examples of cultural differences that you have experienced in your study or life?
-How do you explain these differences?**
+How do you explain these differences?**   <br>
 As an Asian born in The Netherlands, I've definitely experienced cultural differences in my life.
 Because you look different to other people the way you'll be treated will always be somewhat different, there'll always be some prejudice, whether good or bad.

 Your mindset will also be different depending on the way you've been raised, be it a different countries' culture or a different religion.
 But having differences in culture is what makes things interesting, as long as it's nothing negative or if there's discrimination.